Home Alive: History

-Following the rape and murder of local singer Mia Zapata in 1993, a number of artists and musicians within Seattle began to meet and discuss the problems of violence within the community, and the lack of available resources such as self-defense classes, which were considered impractical and somewhat unaffordable.
-The birth of this organization was informal, with meetings originating as heated discussions in the living rooms of concerned women from the scene.
-However the group had trouble deciding how to organize and agreeing on the best methods of self-defense training to teach, so they chose to bring in teachers to help direct the course of their learning.
+Following the rape and murder of local singer Mia Zapata in July 1993, a number of women from the Seattle music scene began to meet and discuss the prevalence of violence against women within the community, and the lack of available resources such as self-defense classes, which were considered impractical and unaffordable.
+These informal meetings sparked heated arguments in the living rooms of those involved, as the group had trouble deciding on how to organize and agree on the best methods of training to teach, so they chose to bring in teachers to help direct the course of their learning.

-This group of women, now recognized as the founders of the organization, pooled resources such as arts and music benefits in order to raise funds and study self-defense.
-Classes were provided to the community originally for free, but then later on a sliding scale basis.
-This change occurred because the founders were advised not to offer the classes for free because attendees would not value the class if they did not pay for it.
-However, no one was turned away due to lack of funds.
-The group continues this work, providing classes to individuals, as before; but expanding to also educate establishments such as schools and businesses.
+This group of women, now recognized as the founders of the organization, put together benefit concerts in order to raise funds and study self-defense.
+Classes were originally provided to the community for free, but then later on a sliding scale basis.
+This change occurred because the founders were advised not to offer the classes for free because attendees would not value the class if they did not pay for it, though no one was turned away due to lack of funds.
+The group continues this work, providing classes to individuals as before, but expanding to also educate establishments such as schools and businesses.
 With primary support still coming from the arts community, Home Alive continues to ground its self-defense education in a movement for social justice.

-Violence occurs in childhood sexual abuse, date rape, intimate partner violence, and sexual harassment.
-The founders tried out other self-defense classes but they found them lacking due to prices, and they offered restrictive rules for women.
-These rules included how women should dress conservatively and to never walk alone, thus this was another decision to create Home Alive.